petkivim/xrd4j/README.md

 #### Releases

 The version 0.0.17 can be found in the Maven Central [repository](http://search.maven.org/#search%7Cga%7C1%7Ccom.pkrete.xrd4j).
-Therefore there's no need to specify any third party repositories when using the version 0.0.17.
+Therefore there's no need to specify any third party repositories in POM when using the version 0.0.17.

 All the XRd4J versions are available in CSC's Maven Repository: https://maven.csc.fi/repository/internal/